JohnsonQu1999/VI_A/README.md

 === TODO ===

+• Add error messages when something goes wrong

+• Handle correct status message when file upload fails - how to check for subprocess failure?

+• Repackage as an executable/installer

+=== COMPLETED TODO ===

 • Add camera status

 • Add a button to recheck the camera.
 Button should be greyed out unless the camera is unavailable